 During the 11 a.m.
 Choral Eucharist, families with children and youth sit together in the first pews at the front left of the cathedral congregation.
 We sit together so that our children can find us when it’s time—and because we like to be together!

 For more information on infant and child baptism, click here.

-Inspired by Grace Cathedral's mission of transforming the world beginning with ourselves, a youth confirmation class is convened bi-annually, to explore the ways and teachings of the Episcopal Church.
+Inspired by Grace Cathedral's mission of transforming the world beginning with ourselves, a youth confirmation class is convened every other year, to explore the ways and teachings of the Episcopal Church.
 Youth who complete this course will be prepared to make an adult commitment to the Christian life and faith, if they feel called to receive the sacrament of Confirmation.

 For more information on Youth Confirmation, click here.

 Your questions and feedback are always welcome.
-For information about Ministries with Families, Children & Youth, please contact Sara Quinney, Interim Family Ministries Coordinator, at 415-749-6369 or send an e-mail by clicking here.
+For information about Ministries with Families, Children & Youth, please email the Rev. Canon Beth Grundy, Canon for Pastoral Care and Formation, or call 415-749-6369.

 Our programs are funded through the annual financial commitments of congregants.
 Gifts are always welcome, but fees are never charged for regular Sunday programs, and scholarships are available for special events.